J-Hill22/Team_Wombats-SQA2023-AUBURN/REPO.md

 - Lessons Learned: Reinforced knowledge gained from this course in regard to applying static analysis to a github repository and using a bandit script to scan for security vulnerabilities.

 ## Elwood Hogan
-- Worked on deliverable
+- Worked on deliverable 4.b.
-- Implemented
+- Implemented fuzzing for 5 different forms of calculations
-- Lessons Learned:
+- Lessons Learned: I understand the value of fuzzing, and how to apply it to methods

 ## Connor Wyatt
 - Worked on deliverable